eliagoris/solana-candy-minter/README.md

 2. With the candy machine created, you should grab its address.

-3. Update the .env file with the candy machine info:
+3. Update the .env file with the following info:

 ```bash
 # this is the address which is logged when you create the candy machine